At-Home Pet Euthanasia with an Empathetic Approach

 This score indicates a serious decline in quality of life.
 We understand this is an incredibly difficult time.
 Our vet team is ready to support you with empathy — helping evaluate the condition and discussing the most humane end-of-life care options.

-* This calculator is an initial guide, not a medical diagnosis.
-Final decisions are always made with a vet.
+This calculator is an aid, not a medical diagnosis.
+Final decisions (including end-of-life care) must always be discussed directly with a vet who has examined your pet.

 Frequently Asked Questions